Ashlee Simpson: 2012–present: second marriage and television projects

 In May 2016, Simpson said she was eschewing a possible return to acting in order to focus on making a new album: "I've been writing music with my husband and that's been so much fun, we've just been [trying to] find our sound, we've written like 10 songs but we're going to write a whole bunch more."
-But in early 2005, her music website went offline—with an error—for months and, as of early September 2018, it remained offline despite her claims to return to music.
-In 2018, Simpson and Evan Ross teamed up with French brand Zadig & Voltaire and designed a unisex clothing collection titled "Jagger Snow".
+But in early 2015, her music website went offline—with an error—for months and, as of early September 2018, it remained offline despite her claims to return to music.
+In 2018, Simpson and Evan Ross teamed up with French brand Zadig&Voltaire and designed a unisex clothing collection titled "Jagger Snow".

 That same year, Simpson voiced Strelka in the animated movie Space Dogs Adventure to the Moon, alongside Alicia Silverstone.
 Simpson also confirmed to Us Weekly that new music would be released in 2019, suggesting she was working on her upcoming fourth studio album after an eleven-year hiatus.

 On September 9, 2018, she was slated to return to the world of reality TV with Ashlee+Evan on E!
 Entertainment Television.
-Simpson and Ross released their debut duet single, "I Do," on September 7, 2018.
+Simpson and Ross released their debut duet single, "I Do", on September 7, 2018.
 The couple was expected to release a full-length album later that year, but instead released an extended play record, Ashlee + Evan.

 In April 2020, Simpson announced she was pregnant with her third child, a son.
 She gave birth on October 29, 2020.

 She played Kate in the Christmas film The Recipe Files, which aired on QVC+ on November 24, 2023.

 On June 3, 2025, it was announced that Simpson would perform a Labor Day weekend residency at the Voltaire at the Venetian Resort in Las Vegas, Nevada.
 The show would be called I Am Me, after her 2005 album.

+In 2026, Simpson competed in season fourteen of The Masked Singer as "Galaxy Girl".
+She won the season where her "bestie" Jessica Simpson helped with the final clue and the unmasking.
+While Simpson was surprised that Evan Ross also competed as "Stingray", Simpson did an encore of "Pieces of Me".